 Chunky Yarn Blanket

-If you love chunky yarn, love easy crochet stitches and want to work up a crochet blanket fast then this is the chevron pattern for you!!
+If you love chunky yarn, love easy crochet stitches and crochet blankets that work up fast then this is the chevron pattern for you!!
 This chunky ripple pattern is an easy project that works up pretty quickly because of the easy stitches and bulky yarn.

 I started this almost two years ago, and it has been sitting waiting to be shared!
 I could blame many things on this beauty of a chunky chevron blanket being unfinished, but it’s because it got lost in my yarn stash basket.